'Vulture' Fund Alden Global, Known For Slashing Newsrooms, Buys Tribune Papers

 "We understand that not every fight is your fight," Pratt wrote.
 "We're not asking you to buy the company, though that would be great.
 But we are asking you to use your power to stop Alden from consolidating its own."

-The group ran aground, however, over its failure to identify someone in Chicago with an interest in Chicago Tribune – the largest property in the company.
-A Swiss-born billionaire, Hansjorg Vyss, emerged to promise $100 million for Chicago Tribune only to withdraw after determining he could not turn it into a paper of national import such as The Washington Post and The New York Times.
+The group ran aground, however, over its failure to identify someone in Chicago with an interest in the Chicago Tribune – the largest property in the company.
+A Swiss-born billionaire, Hansjorg Wyss, emerged to promise $100 million for the Chicago Tribune, only to withdraw after determining he could not turn it into a paper of national import such as The Washington Post and The New York Times.
 The lack of a suitor for Chicago derailed Bainum's efforts.

 In a statement released after the shareholder vote, Bainum said he is not finished.